wp-plugins/facebook-page-feed-graph-api/readme.txt

 `posts` (true/false, display page posts, default false)

+`cta` (true/false, hide custom call to action if applicable, default false)

+`small` (true/false, display small header (must be true for height to be lower than 130px), default false)

+`adapt` (true/false, force plugin to be responsive, default true)

-'language' (languageCode_countryCode eg: en_US, language of the plugin, default site language)
+`language` (languageCode_countryCode eg: en_US, language of the plugin, default site language)

 Example: `[facebook-page-plugin href="facebook" width="300" height="500" cover="true" facepile="true" posts="true"]`
 This will display a Facebook page feed that loads in the page `facebook.com/facebook` that is 300px wide, 500px high, displaying the page's cover photo, facepile and recent posts in the same language as the site.
 See the screenshots tab for a demonstration of how it will appear